SandeepDalalCSE/Angular-8-Interview-Questions/README.md

 ```
 _Note :_

-  1. The @Injectable() decorator marks it as a service that can be injected, root injector which will make our service an application wide singleton .
+  1. The @Injectable() decorator marks it as a service that can be injected, root injector which will make our service an application wide singleton.
-  2.But Angular can't actually inject it anywhere until you configure an Angular dependency injector with a provider of that service.
+  2. But Angular can't actually inject it anywhere until you configure an Angular dependency injector with a provider of that service.

 `Injecting Service into another typescript class using Dependency Injection`